-Dynamic ETF Option Strategy
+Dynamic Option Overlay Strategy

 The strategy embodies the idea of selling put options against cash and collecting premium that seeks consistent income stream for the port-folio.
 The approach targets income generation and lowered volatility than the broad market.
 The strategy involves selling out-of-the-money puts collecting premiums as long as the ETF price of the underlying remains above the put strike price at expiration.
 ETFs may be assigned at a price discounted from current trading prices.
 The put options are used as a tool to acquire an ETF at a discounted and pre-established price, which is the strike price of the option.
 Covered calls are used as a tool to exit assigned ETFs and generate income in the interim.
 This strategy is appropriate for a long-term investor looking to generate profits from the collection of premium and/or to go long ETF positions at a significant discount to their current trading prices.
 The strategy can only be implemented for taxable accounts; IRA accounts cannot utilize this strategy given the nature of put selling.

 Tactical Long/Short is a proprietary equity strategy that seeks to generate capital appreciation in rising and falling markets using two principal trades.
 The strategy uses technical trading indicators to actively trade the SPDR S&P 500 (SPY) and the ProShares Short S&P500 (SH).
 During periods when a trade signal does not indicate a trend in either direction, the strategy will signal investing in cash.
 The strategy is directional, positioning either long or short.